-Due to Covid-19, Meetings for Worship in Scotland may not be meeting in person.
-Meetings may be making alternative arrangements online.
-Please contact the meeting for information.
-See the advice given to Quaker Meetings for more details.
+Due to Covid-19, Meetings for Worship in Scotland may not be held in person.
+Many meetings are making alternative arrangements online.
+If there's no specific information below, please contact the meeting for information.

 We will not be holding Meeting for Worship at Aberdeen meeting house this Sunday or for the foreseeable future because of the risk of covid19 infection.
 We are investigating the possibility of an online Meeting, meantime Woodbrooke Quaker College is holding several at different times:

 Meeting Place: 98 Crown Street, Aberdeen, AB11 6HJ

 Meeting for Worship: Sunday at 10.30 a.m. with children's class.